3MFConsortium/spec_materials/3MF Materials Extension.md

 | Y | Y | Y | Y | #FF |
 * *These pixel layouts are only supported by the PNG format.

-If there is no alpha channel present in the texture, the default value #FF SHOULD be used.
+If there is no alpha channel present in the texture, the default value #FF (opaque) SHOULD be used.
 Unless specified otherwise, alpha channel is assumed to be in linear space while color and grayscale channels are assumed to be in sRGB color space.
 Texture filtering should be performed in sRGB, but a client SHOULD perform conversion to linear RGB (see [1.2. sRGB and Linear Color Values](#12-srgb-and-linear-color-values)) before linear operations such as multi property blending take place.

 The box attribute was DEPRECATED in version 1.2.
 Producers SHOULD NOT generate it and consumer SHOULD ignore it.